mrpoth/envirovue-test/.github/README.md

 In the same vein, other concessions have been made.
 For instance, the users.index route returns _all_ users.
 In a production environment, it would instead use pagination or some other similar type of filtering.

 Moreover, authorisation policies and user roles have not been created so any authentication user can complete any of the actions defined in the UserController route, such as deleting and editing users.

+This also means that while the authenticated user is excluded from the list of users in the index, they could still access the pages to edit/delete themselves.